yratof/eve/contact.md

 ---
+title: Contact
 layout: page
-title: Contact
-permalink: /contact/
+permalink: "/contact/"
 ---

-## Who am i?
+## Signal

-I spend most of my time Photographing, Designing, Building pretty neat things.
-I pretty much do everything my mind wants to do on any given day.
+I'm an illustrator that builds websites to earn money.
+Fascinated with animating, learning technical information and deconstructing art.

+Bonus skill is photography.
+I can do that well.

-## Frequencies
+## Noise

 Instagram: [http://instagram.com/yratof](http://twitter.com/yratof)